-CEQ’s Proposal to Update its NEPA Implementing Regulations:
+CEQ’s Final Rule Modernizing its NEPA Implementing Regulations:

 - NPRM: Update to the Regulations Implementing the Procedural Provisions of the National Environmental Policy Act